What is Thatcham? Thatcham approved devices and crash tests explained

 Flash forward to the late 80’s, and the insurance industry was growing tired of replacing stolen Audi Quattros and Sierra Cosworths, so worked with the government to establish standardised methods of protecting cars from theft.
 Eventually, Thatcham (the organisation not the town) was approached and tasked with outlining a set of guidelines for car manufacturers, which had the sole purpose of improving the effectiveness and reliability of car security devices.
 From this, the various different category Thatcham alarms were born.

 Since then, the company has continued to grow and to this day remains supported by 30+ insurance companies.
-It’s primary task is to keep the cost of insurance down by benchmarking the industry standards for security systems, however its remit has grown to include other areas of motoring such as crash testing.
+Its primary task is to keep the cost of insurance down by benchmarking the industry standards for security systems, however its remit has grown to include other areas of motoring such as crash testing and, more recently, driver assistance systems.

 Thatcham approved car security